Table of Contents In this article

 The bottom line

 While both the Citi Double Cash and the Freedom Unlimited are strong rewards credit cards, the Freedom Unlimited will be the better choice for most people.
-It has the potential to be more rewarding thanks to its bonus categories, it can help avoid interest charges on more than just balance transfers and provides a welcome bonus along with more card benefits.
+It has the potential to be more rewarding thanks to its bonus categories, it can help avoid interest charges on more than just balance transfers and it provides more card benefits.

 However, if you don’t spend a lot across the Freedom Unlimited’s bonus categories, Double Cash has the potential to offer more rewards.
 It will also be the better choice if you’re planning on utilizing a balance transfer.
 You could also get both cards considering neither have an annual fee.